 It is important that your child arrives on time.
-Pupils are expected to be in their classroom for first lesson by 09.00 am and Period 4 by 1.30pm.
+Students are expected to be in their classroom for first lesson by 09:00.

-- If they are not in P1 by the time the register closes they will receive an absence mark
+- If they are not in Period 1 by the time the register closes at 09:30 they will receive an absence mark.

 ILLNESS AND INJURY